-Now that I have a novel published, I have the perspective to return to this perplexing question.
+Now that I have several novels and nonfiction books published, I have the perspective to return to this perplexing question.
 How do you know when you are a “real” writer?
 What is one?
 Does anyone who picks up a pen or taps on the computer qualify?
 Do you have to be published?
 How many times?
 Does self-publishing count?
 Does payment in art journal copies qualify or do you have to be paid for it?
 If you win an award or get an honorable mention, does that jump you to the “writer status?”
 According to the IRS, a professional is anyone who is paid for their work.
 My first publication to a magazine netted me $8.48.
 It was a great feeling to finally reach that milestone, but somehow it didn’t make the question go away.

 Is the aspired distinction merely to be found in the eye of the beholder?
 If I like what you write, does that make you a “writer” in my eyes, but if I don’t care for it, you aren’t?
 Saying someone is a “good writer” or a “bad writer,” at least slaps the tag on them, but is he/she a “real” writer?
 If you keep a journal under the bed and scribe in it daily, are you one or not?

-By college, I was quietly writing fiction, but I took a class in poetry because my roommate talked me into it.
+By college, I was quietly writing fiction, but I took a class in poetry because it was the only way to get my roommate to go to biology lab.
 It turned out to be the best move I could have made.
 Everyone brought their hearts and souls to class with their poems.
 And it was brutal.
 I learned that there was only one rule—Does it work?

 So, it doesn’t matter if you are published or not, have won awards or not.
 It doesn’t matter what you write or how often you write.
 It doesn’t matter.
 A writer wants it to work!
 If it doesn’t work, a writer is willing to produce it for critique, to listen to criticism, to cut, to add, to change, to ask questions, to learn, to rewrite, to stand his/her ground, to start over, to rewrite again—whatever it takes to make it work.

 Of course, you can write without being “a writer.”
-And there is nothing wrong with writing for your own pleasure or self discovery or for your mother.
+And there is nothing wrong with writing for your own pleasure or self-discovery . . . or for your mother.
 Kudos to you and keep writing!